davbeck/graphile-scheduler/README.md

       name: "send_reminder",
       pattern: "0 10 * * 1-5", // every weekday at 10AM
       timeZone: "America/Los_Angeles",
-      task: async (payload, { job }) => {
+      task: async ({ fireDate }) => {
-        console.log("send a reminder for", job.run_at);
+        console.log("send a reminder for", fireDate);
       },
     },
   ],
 });
 ```

 Every weekday at 10AM the task function will be called.
-You can use `run_at` to access the time the job was originally suppose to be run.
-If the scheduler goes down and retroactively queues schedules that it missed, this will be when it should have been queued.
+You can use `fireDate` to access the time the job was originally suppose to be run.
+If the scheduler goes down and retroactively queues schedules that it missed or the job is retried, this will be when it should have been queued.

 ### Schedule and run jobs separately: